'Fanfare'

 When will they ever learn?

-When will they ever learn?"-Pete Seeger,
+When will they ever learn?"

 b.
 1919

 During its first field trials, it was already being rumored for release in 2005, but performed so well & had such obvious commercial possibilities that it was fast-tracked for production.
-The target date for release in the USA was July 2003, but it turned up a month sooner than that in a local nursery, & I obtained two gallon pots of it at first sight.
+The target date for release in the USA was July 2003, but it turned up a month sooner than that in a local nursery, & I obtained two one-gallon pots of it at first sight.

-It was first discovered by Richard Reed in 1997 as a sport of the hybrid cultivar G. x grandiflora 'Dazzler,' itself a recipient of the Award of Garden Merit.
-Its sport appeared spontaneously in a garden in Pagham, West Sussex (anything from Pagham has just got to end up in Paghat's Garden too).
+Blanket FlowerIt was first discovered by Richard Reed in 1997 as a sport either of the hybrid cultivar G. x grandiflora 'Dazzler,' or of 'Goblin,' the uncertainty arising from not having been planned.
+The sport appeared spontaneously in a garden in Pagham, West Sussex (anything from Pagham has just got to end up in Paghat's Garden too).

 'Fanfare' possesses vibrant, large (over three inches), & rather strange flowers.
 Gaillardia blossoms give the general impression of unusually bright pumped-up daisies, & 'Fanfare' is more than usually bright.
 On closer examination, one realizes that each radiating petal is actually a distinct trumpet-flower.